Tourists stranded in Mexico after airline ends service

 The passengers were left to find another return flight home.

-Sun County offered full refunds, but many may take up to a week to process.
+Sun Country offered full refunds, but many may take up to a week to process.

 According to reports, airlines are not required to get you another plane or a hotel room if flights are canceled.